Extending SaaS Applications

 Introduction & Overview

 Subscribers (customers) of SaaS solutions frequently need to tailor these to their specific needs, for example, by adding specific extension fields and entities.
-All CAP-based applications intrinsically support this out-of-the-box.
+All CAP-based applications intrinsically support such SaaS extensions out of the box.

 The overall process is depicted in the following figure:

-- Ensure to have the latest version of
+Also, ensure you have the latest version of @sap/cds-dk

 installed globally: